Back to Blog

 A $10,000 price reduction saves the buyer about $50/month on their payment (spread over 30 years).
 A $10,000 buydown saves the buyer $500/month in year one.
 The buyer feels the benefit immediately, which means they're more likely to accept the offer and close the deal.
 Same cost to the seller, much bigger impact on the buyer.
 That's why I always bring buydowns into the negotiation conversation.

-When Does a Buydown Make the Most Sense?
+When Does a Buydown Make Sense?
+A Decision Guide

 I recommend buydowns most often in these situations: